HannahPefley/Solar-Eclipse-Data-Analysis/README.md

 This file contains information found at https://eclipse.gsfc.nasa.gov/SEpath/SEpath2001/SE2024Apr08Tpath.html, providing information about the location of the moon’s shadow at different times during the eclipse.
 Nothing need be done with this file - it is here to be read into cleaning moon.R

 #### cleaning moon.R
 This file is responsible for most of the transformation of the original data found from NASA to the data processed and used by the interactive application.
-It reads in OriginalMoonData.csv, while outputting expanded_testingcleaningofmoon.csv.
+It reads in `OriginalMoonData.csv`, while outputting `expanded_testingcleaningofmoon.csv`.

 #### expanded_testingcleaningofmoon.csv
 This is the data that is the result of `cleaning moon.R`, should you not desire to re-run the cleaning file and just run the app itself.
 Nothing needs to be done on the user side with this file.